-You’ve changed their diapers, rocked them to sleep, and now your baby’s heading to preschool!
-Here are some ways to help prepare your little one for school (and life in the long run) at home and in the community.
+You've changed their diapers, rocked them to sleep, and now your baby's heading to preschool!
+Here are some tips to help prepare your little one for school (and life in the long run) at home and in the community.

 The first day of preschool is a big day for many parents!
 Maybe you’ve left your little ones in daycare, or with a babysitter, but preschool is a new step!
 They’ll have group snacks, learn their colors and shapes, and maybe send a gorgeous finger painting home at the end of the week.

 About ninety percent of our brains develop by age 5.
 So these early years matter.
 They form the basis for later lifelong learning.
 So often we think of preschool years or kindergarten readiness as making sure our kids learn their letters, math facts, or how to read.
 However, early childhood education is much more than that.
 Our children will learn how to learn during these years.
 Hence, preschool is less about the specific knowledge and facts your child acquires.
 It’s more about developing a solid educational foundation.

 So how can we make sure our little ones are ready for preschool?
 Here are a few ways to get them ready for school and later for life, beyond workbooks and educational apps.